CottageLord/CS_Courses/Lab1_FrameCapping/README.md

 Answer:

-1. The SDL abstraction supports handy approaches to perform graphic tasks.
-Since I haven't dove into it very much, I could hardly find any improvements for it yet.
-The only thing I can come up with is that some functions balance tradeoffs between convenience and free of control, which makes desired improvements harder to achive.
+1. The SDL abstraction supports handy functions to perform render tasks.
+The screen setup and running are pretty elegant, and the internal mechanics are easy to grasp.
+2. Since I haven't dove into it very much, I could hardly find any improvements for it yet.
+The only thing I can come up with is that some functions balance tradeoffs between convenience and free of control, which makes desired improvements harder to achieve.
 For example, the get_ticks uses miliseconds, which might not be precise enough in some cases.
 This is also why I used std::chrono.

 ## Helpful Resources